sasilver75/obsidian/Instruction Backtranslation.md

 - Similar to [[Alpagasus]], which also provided an algorithmic approach to selecting high-quality data, except they prompt a stronger model (ChatGPT) to score the quality of *model generations*, while our work scores the quality of *human-written data* as a response to a self-generated instruction.
 - It seems like this model would only generate single-turn examples of (x, y)... which isn't amazing.
 I'm also interested in the divers

+hu-po on Youtube said that the process for this model seemed pretty similar to what [[Segment Anything Model]] (SAM) does for training.

 ----

 Note: